latteware/metric-tracker/README.md

 ## To Dos

 - [Done]Add Mongo action tracket over redis condenced metrics
+- [Done]Add Mongo owner to group actions
 - [Done]Add Auth to request with a user, token file
-- Add env errors for prod and for dev
+- [Done]Add env errors for prod and for dev
 - Add config for redis and mongo dbs
+- Add owner data
+- Add max and incremet operations owner data
 - Add tests for actions and metrics